JeroenKnoops/lego/presentation/001_start.md

 Everybody must be able to
 make *Pull Requests*.

-Using the methods of OS internally will increase the re-use.
+Using the methods of OSS internally will increase the re-use.
 Make it easy for new people to start.
 Will make things easier to adjust and to maintain.

-Prevent a fork-and-forget culture
+Prevent a
+*fork-and-forget*
+culture
+@css/orange.css

 or even worse

-Prevent the copy-past culture
+Prevent the
+*copy-paste*
+culture
+@css/orange.css

 or even worse

-The Not Invented Here Syndrome.
+The
+*Not Invented Here*
+Syndrome
+@css/orange.css

 Don't focus on commodity.
 Focus on your differentiator aspects.

 Conclusion
+@css/pink.css

 What was the difference
 between the startup
 and a big company?
+@css/pink.css

 - Size
+- Number of Tools
 - Legacy
 - Procedures
+@css/pink.css

 By embracing the
 # Open Source
 principles
+@css/pink.css

 Less Legacy
+@css/pink.css

 Less Procedures
+@css/pink.css

 Procedures change with
 Best practices of
 the community
+@css/pink.css

 Legacy will die
 or gets maintained by the
 community
+@css/pink.css

 Innersource is NOT
 the path to Opensource
+@css/pink.css

 OpenSource is the
 path to Innersource
+@css/pink.css

 And Innersource is
 the path to happy
 Developers
+@css/pink.css

+Two Innersource
+Initiatives within Philips
+@css/pink.css

+One started from
+*Closed Source*
+principles
+@css/list.css

+### 24 repositories open
+@css/list.css

+### 24 repositories open
+If you have a license,
+granted access to the
+region and have read
+access.
+@css/list.css

+One started from
+*Open Source*
+principles
+@css/list.css

+>1000 repositories open
+@css/list.css

+### >1000 repositories open
+If you are on the
+Philips intranet
+@css/list.css

 ## Final Thought
 # Pieter Hintjes: